 On July 10, 2015, the Company closed a non-brokered debenture financing (the "Second Debenture Unit Financing") for gross proceeds of USD\$500,000.
 The Second Debenture Unit Financing consists of 20 units (the "Second Units") with each Second Unit comprising one non-convertible debenture in the principal amount of USD\$25,000, and 25,000 non-transferable warrants.
-Each warrant is exercisable into one common share of the Company at a price of CAD\$0.25 for 12 months from the closing date of the Second Debenture Unit Financing.
+Each warrant is exercisable into one common share of the Company at a price of CAD\$0.25 until July 9, 2016.